cpv-project/cpv-framework/docs/ApplicationAndModules.md

 cpv framework is a modular framework, there 3 core types used to build a cpv application, you will learn them in this chapter:

-- `cpv::Application`: used to manage modules and the container
+- [Application](../include/CPVFramework/Application/Application.hpp): used to manage modules and the container
-- `cpv::ModuleBase`: the interface of module
+- [ModuleBase](../include/CPVFramework/Application/ModuleBase.hpp): the interface of module
-- `cpv::Container`: the dependency injection container, modules will use it to integrate with each other
+- [Container](../include/CPVFramework/Container/Container.hpp): the dependency injection container, modules will use it to integrate with each other

 but first, let's see how to create an empty application.